Wild Mushroom Stroganoff with Red Miso

 Note: Use any kind of mushrooms you like.
 Personally, we love shiitakes when we can get them, but creminis or button mushrooms are still delicious mushrooms to use for this recipe.

-Note: Store bought noodles are fine for this, but we love making the noodles from scratch using our quick pasta recipe.
+Note: Store bought noodles are fine for this, but we love making the noodles from scratch using our noodle recipe.
 A whole batch produces about a pound of pasta, which is perfect for this recipe.

 In a large, deep sauce pan (we always use our cast iron skillet), cook the ground beef in a little bit of oil over medium high heat, then remove the beef from the pan once it’s all cooked through.
 Don’t worry about browning the meat since it’ll be cooked a little more later.
 Set aside.